martinreznicek/nodejs_booklist-app/README.md

 # nodejs_booklist-app
 Node.js background app using Express web server connected to MongoDB + foreground Angular web app.
-Background app allow to get and post "Book" objects to DB.
+Background app allows to get and post "Book" objects to DB.
-Foregound app displays the list of books (TBD: display book details, sort books, create a book).
+Foregound app displays the list of books, add new book and delete a book

+(TBD: display book details, sort books).